 Because links obstruct other links, pay attention to what your link may be blocking if you put it down.
 (It can be good to box in the enemy, but bad to do that to a friend.)
 Be aware that the intel map is rendered in Mercator projection, but links follow the shortest path over the curvature of the Earth.
 (In other words, they are segments of great circles.)
 This means that links appear curved when displayed on the intel map.
 Be sure to take this into account when planning very long links.

 Because of the diminishing returns when it comes to link mitigation, it is better to have a lot of portals with a few links than a few portals with a lot of links.
 For example, a portal with three links gains 38 mitigation, while one with 10 links gets 58 mitigation.
 So 10 portals with three links each gives a cumulative mitigation of 380, while three portals with 10 links each only gives a cumulative mitigation of 174.
 Also, although you experience decreasing mitigation returns with each link, the AP gained by an attacker for taking them down continues to grow linearly.
 After four links, the mitigation/AP tradeoff turns to the attacker’s favor.
 Of course, putting up the links grants more AP than the attacker gets for taking the portal out, but that AP is distributed across all the agents that put up the links, while the single attacker who drops the links gets all the AP.

 When a link is broken, the portal key used to create the link is dropped at the origin portal.
-Look on the ground near the portal for small yellow objects: those portal keys go to remote portals.
+Look on the ground near the portal for small rectangular objects: those portal keys go to remote portals.

 - 18 April 2013: Links provide mitigation to resonators.